GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 **Can I look up contract opportunities   without using having a role or a system account?**

-A. Users of beta.sam.gov may use their personal API key to look up contract opportunities.
+A. Users of sam.gov may use their personal API key to look up contract opportunities.
 Please visit the [Get Opportunities Public API](https://open.gsa.gov/api/get-opportunities-public-api/) document for additonal details.

 **How do I ensure that I have used correct location information?**